Robert Campin: Life

 The Seilern Triptych, c.
 1425.
 One of two of Campin's surviving triptychs.
 As an early work, it is highly innovative, especially in its application of oils, but less accomplished and successful (note the flat perspective) than his more mature panels.

 The Mérode Altarpiece, attributed to the Master of Flémalle or workshop, c.
 1425–1428.

 Descent from the Cross, probable workshop copy of a lost triptych.

-Campin first appears as settled in Tournai from the archives of 1405–06, as a free master of the guild of goldsmiths and painters, and there has been a lot of speculation about his origin and birthplace which is actually unknown, although he is sometimes listed as having been born in Valenciennes.
+Campin first appears as settled in Tournai from the archives of 1405–06, as a free master of the guild of goldsmiths and painters.
+There has been speculation about his origin and birthplace, although he is sometimes listed as having been born in Valenciennes.
 In 1408 he had purchased the house that he had been leasing since 1406 near the Tournai Cathedral.
 In 1410, he bought full citizenship.
 Records show a large number of commissions from individuals and guilds, as well as from ecclesiastical and civic authorities.
 Campin owned several houses, purchased city bonds and invested in mortgages.

 Between 1423 and 1429, the city government was dominated by the guilds.
 Campin was the deputy dean of the guild of goldsmiths and painters in 1423–24 and 1425.
 In 1427 he represented the guild on the city council.

 Between 1426 and 1428, during his time at the guild, Campin employed four different apprentices Rogelet de le Pasture, Haquin de Blandain, Jaquelotte Daret, Willemet.
 After restoration of the oligarchy of full citizens, the leaders of the guild regime, including Robert Campin, were brought to court.
 Campin was ordered to make a pilgrimage to Saint-Gilles and pay the fine.

 Campin was married to Ysabel de Stocquain (Elisabeth van Stokkem).
 The couple was childless.
 He had an affair with Laurence Polette, for which he was prosecuted in 1432 and sentenced to banishment for a year.
-Margaret of Burgundy, wife of the Count of Holland and sister of John the Fearless, Duke of Burgundy intervened on his behalf, and this was reduced to a fine.
+Margaret of Burgundy, wife of the Count of Holland and sister of John the Fearless, Duke of Burgundy, intervened on his behalf, and the penalty was reduced to a fine.

 A short time after the verdict Campin's apprentices Rogier van der Weyden and Jacques Daret were accepted as masters into the guild of painters.
-However, the dated Werl Altarpiece (1438) shows he continued to work (the two outer wings are in the Prado; the main panel is lost).
+However, the dated Werl Altarpiece (1438) shows he continued to work (the two outer wings are in the Prado but the main panel is lost).
 He died in his adopted city of Tournai in 1444.